-There's been murmurs at movie related sites about the 5th Indy movie for a good while now.
+There have been murmurs at movie-related sites about the 5th Indy movie for a good while now.
 Some of it has been about Spielberg/Ford doing an another one, some have been about a reboot with a younger actor playing Indy.

 Not that I have anything against a new Indiana Jones movie, but the thing is, Harrison Ford is

 Sure, Ford doesn't need to do his action stunts, there's a lot of ways Spielberg can get around that issue.
 But the bigger question is, how believable Ford will as a 73-years old action hero or will the end result resemble those later Roger Moore Bond movies, where it's way too obvious that Moore already was too old for the role, especially when the Bond girls were as young as ever.

 Of course, they might do a sort of a passing of a torch movie, that almost happened in Crystal Skull, despite no-one really liked Mutt as a character.
 Or they might do Indy's last grand adventure and tie the old series up without passing of a torch and let Disney do a reboot later on with brand new actors.

 |I have nothing against the passing of a torch, but let's hope it won't be LaBeouf's Mutt.
 I'd actually prefer a reboot with a new actor as Indy.|